Causation, Computation, Indexicality: A Complete Metaphysics

 Layer 1: Physics

-The bulk regularities of what Layer 0 generates.
+The mathematical structure preserved from the generative level via limiting relations and structure-preserving maps.
 Particles, fields, spacetime, conservation laws.
 This is the first level at which description becomes possible, because there are stable enough patterns to describe.
 Physics is ideally derivable from the computational primitive — this is Wolfram’s programme — but the derivation is a mathematical relationship between levels of description, not a causal one.
-Physics deals with the simplest, most universal patterns in the generative output.
+Physics deals with the simplest, most universal patterns in the generative output; its reality consists in the modal structure that the grounding morphisms preserve.

 Layer 2: Biology–Technology–Information

 Where things get organised.
 Self-replication, functional structure, information processing, feedback loops, artefacts.
 The transition from Layer 1 to Layer 2 is not a new kind of stuff but the emergence of organisation within physical regularities.
-A cell and a computer are both composed of Layer 1 constituents obeying Layer 1 regularities; what makes them Layer 2 entities is their informational and functional structure.
-This is where Aristotle’s formal cause re-enters: the organisation itself is explanatorily relevant, not merely the physical substrate.
+A cell and a computer are both composed of Layer 1 constituents obeying Layer 1 regularities; what makes them Layer 2 entities is their informational and functional structure, constitutively grounded in the physics via structure-preserving maps.
+The organisation itself is genuinely explanatorily relevant — not because it adds generative power, but because the modal structure it carries is preserved in the grounding relation.

 Layer 3: Psychology–Representation